KitchenAid Digital Countertop Oven with Air Fry Review

 |Accessories||Wire rack, air fry basket, baking pan, broiling rack||Wire rack, air fry basket, sheet pan||Baking pan||Bake pan, oven rack, slide-out crumb tray||Baking pan|

 |Power Consumption (W)||1800||1800||1800||1200||1300|

 The Kitchen Aid Digital Countertop Oven with Air Fry had pretty impressive performance across the board, except for our temperature accuracy metric, which ultimately held it back from winning any of our top awards.

-The Digital Countertop with Air Fry had above-average results when it came to baking performance.
+The Digital Countertop with Air Fry had above-average results in baking performance.
 Baked drumsticks came out with crisp skin and a juicy interior.
 Cookies came out golden brown on the outside and chewy in the center.
 The cake our testers baked, cooked a little too quickly, and was on the dry side, but overall still quite tasty.
-In all of our testing, we found a noticeable amount of unevenness in the cooking.
-It wasn't horrible, but it indicates that there are a few cool zones in the oven.
+We found a noticeable amount of unevenness in the cooking in our tests.
+It wasn't horrible, but it indicates a few cool zones in the oven.
 While a few models performed better, unless you're a serious baker, we doubt you'll have any issues with this oven's baking abilities.